prameshbajra/prameshbajra/README.md

 ## About me

-:heart: Programming | :black_heart: Investing | :blue_heart: Sports
+:heart: Programmer | :black_heart: Investing | :blue_heart: Sports

 I am a **Software Engineer** having passion for everything related technology.
 I love smartphones, laptops and basically all tech gadgets.
-You can take me as a “MixBag” having knowledge in Full stack Development, Machine learning, Deep learning, Automation, deployments and many others.
+You can take me as a “MixBag” having knowledge in Full Stack Development, Machine learning, Deep learning, Automation, deployments and many others.

 :gem: I love trying out new things every now and then.

 :fire: Working on:

-- :computer: JavaScript/TypeScript Python and Java.
+- :computer: JavaScript/TypeScript, Python and Java.
 - :cloud: Cloud Architecture and many things Serverless :zap: